Click for homepage

 Transmitter AT-3

 The AT-3 transmitter is the central piece of the AS-3 spy radio set.
-It measures 26 x 22 x 6 cm and weights approx. 3.5 kg.
+It measures 26 x 22 x 6 cm and weighs approx. 3.5 kg.
 It is powered by a 12DC source (10A), and produces 25W output.

 At the top right is a hinged lid below which is a bay for a CA-3 tape cartridge.
 It allows a pre-recorded message to be played back at 300 words per minute.
 At the right side is a socket for the RR/E-11 or RR/D-11 receiver.
 At the left is a socket for a TP-3 HELL printer.